 - IF tie is not resolved through a withdrawal or a casting of lots, THEN there is an Automatic Recount.
 [Sec.
-2.002(i)] - NEW LAW: House Bill 3107 (2021) amended the order of events - Under amended law, if a recount does not resolve a tie, the tied candidates may (1) cast lots not later than the day before the date the authority must order the second election; or (2) withdraw from the election by sworn withdrawal not later than 5 p.m. of the day after the date the automatic recount is held. - In sum, there is now a clear second opportunity to withdraw or cast lots before the second election is held.
+2.002(i)] - If a recount does not resolve a tie, the tied candidates may (1) cast lots not later than the day before the date the authority must order the second election; or (2) withdraw from the election by sworn withdrawal not later than 5 p.m. of the day after the date the automatic recount is held. - There is a clear second opportunity to withdraw or cast lots before the second election is held.
 (Tex.
 Elec.
 Code § 2.002).